 E-mail [email protected] and phone +353-1-8732844

-– This Government of Canada webpage contains information on IEC visas.
+– Find information on IEC work permits in our IEC section.
 These open work permits allow citizens of Ireland to work in Canada for up to two years.

 – The Embassy of Ireland in Ottawa.

 – The Ireland Canada University Foundation encourages and facilitates links between scholars in Ireland and Canada.